rsapkf/rsapkf-site/src/writing/hobbies/beating-2048/beating-2048.md

 - Only move your highest corner tile when forced to, then immediately return it.

   Now, there will be cases when the corner will be replaced with a small tile but that doesn't mean it's the end of the game.
 It will just make your position a little weaker and decrease your chances of getting a very high score.
-Nevertheless, getting a 2048 should not be a problem if your follow the above steps.
+Nevertheless, getting a 2048 should not be a problem if you follow the above steps.

 ### Bonus